-Upon the completion of this Offering, based on the number of shares outstanding as of July 1, 2014, we will have approximately 131.2 million shares of common stock outstanding, assuming exercise of all outstanding options and warrants, including exercise of the warrants sold in connection with the Offering, and conversion of our preferred stock and convertible promissory notes.
+Upon the completion of this Offering, based on the number of shares outstanding as of August 27, 2014, we will have approximately 6.56 million shares of common stock outstanding, on a post-Stock Consolidation basis assuming exercise of all outstanding options and warrants, including exercise of the warrants sold in connection with the Offering, and conversion of our preferred stock and convertible promissory notes.
 Of these outstanding shares, all shares of common stock sold by us in this Offering, and the shares of common stock issuable upon exercise of warrants offered in this Offering, will be freely tradable in the public market without restriction or further registration under the Securities Act, and shares of common stock held by our affiliates, as that term is defined in Rule 144 under the Securities Act, may only be sold in compliance with the limitations described below.
 All remaining shares of common stock, and all shares of Series A Preferred and Series B Preferred outstanding after this Offering, will be deemed restricted under the Federal securities laws.